webxos/macroslow/8BIM/SAFETY/8BIM_Design_Guide_page_2.markdown

 ## Page 2: Safety Planning with 8BIM Digital Twins

 Safety planning is the cornerstone of any successful construction project, ensuring the protection of workers, equipment, and the environment.
-The **MACROSLOW 8BIM Design Framework**, part of the **PROJECT DUNES 2048-AES ecosystem**, revolutionizes safety planning by integrating detailed logistics and safety protocols into quantum-enhanced digital twins.
+The **MACROSLOW 8BIM Design Framework**, revolutionizes safety planning by integrating detailed logistics and safety protocols into quantum-enhanced digital twins.
 Leveraging the **Model Context Protocol (MCP)**, **Markdown as Medium Language (MAML)**, and **NVIDIA CUDA-accelerated hardware**, 8BIM embeds comprehensive safety plans into virtual models of construction sites.
 This page introduces how MACROSLOW’s 8BIM framework enables developers, architects, and safety officers to create robust, verifiable, and secure safety plans, optimized for real-time execution and scalability.

 ### Why Safety Planning with 8BIM?